binakot/binakot/README.md

 <h1 align="center">Hi 👋, I'm Ivan Muratov</h1>

-* Co-founder & CTO at [First Monitoring Company](https://firstmk.ru/) 🏢 - GPS | GLONASS monitoring software developer
+* Co-founder & CTO at [First Monitoring Company, LLC](https://firstmk.ru/) 🏢 - software developer of monitoring and telemechanics systems
-* Co-founder of [Waliot](https://waliot.com/) 🛰️ - SaaS fleet management system powered by cloud computing & machine learning
+* Co-founder & head of product [Waliot](https://waliot.com/) 🛰️ - SaaS fleet management system powered by cloud computing & machine learning
-* Co-founder of [beCycled](https://becycled.me/) 🚲 - Social platform for organizing and tracking cycling and other cyclic sports
 * Project Manager at [Nible](https://nible.io/) 🧑🏻‍💻 - Outsourcing department for custom product development at FMC
+* Co-founder & developer of [beCycled](https://becycled.me/) 🚲 - Social platform for organizing and tracking cycling and other cyclic sports
+* Expert of TimescaleDB at [Postgres.AI](https://postgres.ai/) 🤖 - consulting and development of PostgreSQL tools for DEVs, DBAs and QA engineers
+* Member of the organizing committee of the [Krasnodar Dev Days](https://krd.dev/) 🤝 & founder of the backend community in Krasnodar
+* Speaker of technical conferences and participant of IT podcasts

+---

+- 📫 How to reach me **binakot@gmail.com**
+- 📄 Know about my experiences [https://binakot.github.io/resume](https://binakot.github.io/resume)
+- 👨‍💻 All of my public activities are available at [https://github.com/binakot/My-Public-Activities](https://github.com/binakot/My-Public-Activities)

 <p align="center">
     <a href="https://github.com/binakot" alt="GitHub Views">